-The Teaching Council has developed a streamlined application process for final year teacher education students who wish to register with the Council.
+The Teaching Council has developed a streamlined "fast-track" application process for final year teacher education students who wish to register with the Council.
 It operates as follows:

 A representative from the Teaching Council presents (either in person or online) to final year students in each college or university where a programme of teacher education is being provided.
-The purpose of the visit is to outline the role and functions of the Teaching Council, to provide information about the process of registration and Vetting, and to distribute the forms required to commence the registration process.
+The purpose of these visits is to outline the role and functions of the Teaching Council, to provide information about the process of registration and Vetting, and to distribute the forms required to commence the registration process.

-- Vetting Application
+2. Vetting Application

 It is a requirement under the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 (NVB Act) that individuals who work with children and vulnerable persons be vetted by the National Vetting Bureau (NVB).
-The Teaching Council is the authorised body for administering vetting for teachers in Ireland and is required to assess a vetting disclosure for employment purposes.
+The Teaching Council is the authorised body for administering vetting for teachers in Ireland and is required to assess a vetting disclosure for registration purposes.
 Please click here for a guide to applying for vetting.

-- Character Reference Form
+3. Character Reference Form

 Under the Teaching Council Acts, 2001-2015, one of the requirements for admission to the Register of Teachers is satisfactory evidence of character.
 The Council seeks evidence of character through the Vetting process (as described in the previous section) and through the completion of the Character Reference Form.